bawjensen/Build-Trees/README.md

 # Item Build Trees

 This is my submission for the Riot API Challenge 2.0, starting 8/10/2015 and ending 8/31/2015.
+This repository has two primary branches, and I prefer the `gh-pages` branch be considered as my entry in the competition.
 It is a website displaying, in a visual/interactive format, statistical data regarding a large change to AP items in patch 5.13, and you can see the live version at [buildtrees.bawjensen.com](http://buildtrees.bawjensen.com).

 ## How the Data Was Gathered
 The data for this site is based off of the provided data set.
 The data aggregation and parsing was a two step process.